jojo2234/Human-Method/README.md

 The Human Method because in the first intection of the project I had chosen to use the hand made operations with modular arithmetic.

 ## Pull requests
-There's an exception in Key Pair generation, if you can detect and correct it I'm happy to accept a pull request.
+There's an exception in Key Pair generation, if you can detect and correct it I will be happy to accept a pull request.

 ## License
 GNU GPLv3